deividAlfa/stm32_soldering_iron_controller/README.md

     - Software SPI
     - Software I2C

+---

-<a id="compatibility"></a>
+<a id="Compatibility"></a>
 ## Compatibility

 The actual requirements are 10KB RAM and 64KB flash.
-Don't even try if your MCU has less than that.
+Don't even try if your MCU has less than that.<br>
-The BOARDS folder has the board code profile, schematics and/or board pictures for quickly identify your hardware.
+The BOARDS folder has the board code profile, schematics and/or board pictures for quickly identify your hardware.<br>
 Actually all the KSGER boards are supported.
-Some have not been tested yet and need feedback from users.
+Some have not been tested yet and need feedback from users.<br>
 These board profiles are being tested:
 * Quicko T12 [STABLE]: Profiles compatible with STM32F072 C8/CB and STM32F103 C8/CB.
 * JCD T12    [STABLE]: Different board layout, but it's 100% the same as the KSGER v2.1.
 Use that firmware.